AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 implement imperative semantics, in particular with regards to memory management or control flow.
 They should be equivalent on average.

-However, it's not uncommon to have projects developing similar pieces of code in Ada and C to confirm relative performances, and to observe differences from 20 |ndash| 30% to sometimes 5 or 20 times slower.
-This usually comes from the fact that, while the two piece appear semantically equivalent, they happen to be actually quite different.
-This section will list some of the most common suspects and their resolution.
+When comparing the performance of C and Ada code, differences might be observed.
+This usually comes from the fact that, while the two piece *appear* semantically equivalent, they happen to be actually quite different; C code semantics do not implicitly apply the same run-time checks that Ada does.
+This section will present common ways for improving Ada code performance.

 Switches and optimizations
 --------------------------